[click to watch video]

 Greenhouses allow a person to control the local environment.
 The more efficient they are at that process, the more profitable they can potentially be.

 The main areas of this control are heating, cooling, irrigation, disease and insect and weed control.
 When all of these areas are exercised efficiently, production can be significantly increased and the timing of production can be better controlled.

-Heating is typically the number 1 expense in operating a greenhouse in colder climates in the wintertime.
-Numerous covers will reduce heat loss but it is often at the expense of light transmission.
-The cost of certain covers may not be justified in light of the heat savings they would create.
+Heating is typically the number one expense in operating a greenhouse in colder climates in the wintertime.
+Numerous covers will reduce heat loss but often at light transmission’s expense.
+The cost of specific covers may not be justified in light of the heat savings they would create.
 There are creative ways that the area which needs to be heated can be reduced.
-Growers will often choose crops with lower heat requirements to reduce the expense.
-Even though the heating is usually associated with cold weather, heating can also be used when dew is present to reduce the risk of fungus diseases.
+Growers will often choose crops with lower heat requirements to minimize the expense.
+Even though heating is usually associated with cold weather, heating can also be used when dew is present to reduce the risk of fungus diseases.

 Cooling a greenhouse to acceptable levels is critical during warmer seasons.
 During warm times, this requires a minimum of one air change per minute.
 If the temperature goes about a plant’s high threshold, it will stop growing for up to two weeks.
 There is a wide range of options for cooling a greenhouse.
-Many of the passive methods are more economical to install but harder to control and fine-tune.
-Items like roof vents are extremely effective, and have a low operating cost but are costly to install and even more costly to automate.
-In addition to creating uniform air changes, it is equally important to have uniformly even moving air.
+Many passive methods are more economical to install but harder to control and fine-tune.
+Items like roof vents are highly effective, and have a low operating cost but are costly to install and even more costly to automate.
+In addition to creating uniform air changes, having uniformly even moving air is essential.
 Stagnant air fosters diseases.

 Greenhouses can also protect plants from excessive rain during wet seasons.
 One often overlooked area of irrigation is existing groundwater.
 When there is a high water table, care must be taken not to over water plants.